zqygg/zqygg.github.io/index.md

 layout: about
 ---

-# 自我介绍
+# Personal information
-我是一名数学系的学生，目前在中国科学技术大学就读本科，兴趣是算术几何、表示论。
+I am a grade 3 undergraduade at USTC，interested in arithmetic geometry and number theory.

 <br/>

-# 经历
+# Exoerience
-B.S. , USTC（2022~）
+B.S.
+USTC（2022~）

 Summer school of algebra and number theory , 2024